 ← blog

-My fish shell was taking 160ms to start.
-On this machine, with a barebones zsh config for comparison:
+my fish shell was taking around 160ms to start.

 bash